danilop/strands-agents-semantic-summarizing-conversation-manager/README.md

 The system maintains two types of memory:
 1. **Active conversation** - Recent messages visible to the agent
-2. **Semantic memory** - Archived messages stored with embeddings for intelligent retrieval
+2. **Archived messages** - Historical messages stored with embeddings for intelligent retrieval

-When context overflows, older messages are summarized for the active conversation but preserved in full in semantic memory.
+When context overflows, older messages are summarized for the active conversation but preserved in full in archived messages.
 A hook automatically enriches new user messages with relevant historical context.

 ### Phase 1: Before First Summarization
-*When the conversation starts, semantic memory is empty*
+*When the conversation starts, archived messages are empty*

 ```mermaid
 %%{init: {"theme": "base", "themeVariables": {"primaryColor": "#4CAF50", "primaryTextColor": "#fff", "primaryBorderColor": "#388E3C", "lineColor": "#2196F3", "secondaryColor": "#FFC107", "tertiaryColor": "#FF5722"}}}%%